Inspirational Words of Famous Freethinkers

 Read some of his cool writings here, and here.

 Clarence Darrow: How does one begin to explain this paradox, this sophisticated country lawyer, this hedonistic defender of the poor and downtrodden, this honest, devious man?
-[Clarence Darrow at the Sacred Texts Archive] [Quotes] [Admirers of Darrow on Facebook]
+[Clarence Darrow at the Sacred Texts Archive] [Quotes] [Darrow on Facebook]